 If the Input Training Features and Input Prediction Features field names do not match, a variable matching parameter is provided.
 When matching explanatory variables, the Prediction and Training fields must be of the same type (a double field in Training must be matched to a double field in Prediction).

-If you want to use distance features or rasters other than those used for training the model because you are predicting either in a different study area or a different time period, Match Distance Features and Match Explanatory Rasters parameters are provided.
+To use distance features or rasters other than those used for training the model because you are predicting either in a different study area or a different time period, Match Distance Features and Match Explanatory Rasters parameters are provided.

 Predicting to rasters